 Family Law Attorneys in Alabama

-Our divorce attorneys can help you with your situation, no matter where you are located.
+Our divorce and family law attorney can help you with your situation, no matter where you are located.
 We have offices across the State of Alabama and will be happy to speak to you about your legal issue.
 If you are interested in a cheap uncontested divorce, we are currently charging $390 in attorney fees for simple uncontested divorces without minor children and $490 with minor children of the marriage.
 An uncontested divorce is where both parties are in agreement about all of your marital issues.
+If you are interested in a contested divorce in Birmingham, or anywhere else in Alabama, then we can help too.
+It just requires a higher retainer payment for us to get started and is much more complex than an uncontested divorce.

 An uncontested divorce with us may require additional fees if there are substantial property or tax considerations involved, business interests, paternity issues, retirement issues, or any other complex issues that would require more time of the attorney.
 There is also a filing fee that the county charges when a divorce is filed.
 This filing fee varies from county to county.
 Give our local divorce lawyer a call today for more information about the filing fee tab where you live.